Landing at Denpasar Airport

 Tags: Cathay Pacific | Denpasar | DPS | Hilton | HKG | Hong Kong | Skycity

-After a decent sleep at the Regal Skycity Hotel, I woke at around 5am, ready for my last flight before having a day off!
+After a solid night’s sleep at the Regal Skycity Hotel, I woke at around 5am — refreshed and ready for my final flight before a long-awaited day off.

 Taking the free shuttle bus back to the airport